 Japanese Text Formatting Rules | Punctuation, Symbols, and Best Practices

-Japanese text appears in many contexts — business documents, web content, social media posts, and more.
+Japanese text appears in many contexts - business documents, web content, social media posts, and more.
 Yet many writers lack confidence in the proper use of punctuation and symbols.
 Mastering correct formatting rules dramatically improves both readability and credibility.
-This article provides a systematic guide to Japanese text formatting fundamentals.
+This article covers everything from the JIS X 4051 typesetting standard to practical regex checks, providing a systematic guide to Japanese text formatting fundamentals.
+For a thorough reference, consider see pheromone perfume on Amazon.
 Use Character Counter to check your text length.

 Surprising Facts About Japanese Text

 Japanese is one of the world's rare languages that mixes three writing systems simultaneously: hiragana, katakana, and kanji, plus the modern addition of alphabetic characters and numerals.
+As of Unicode 15.1, CJK Unified Ideographs related to Japanese exceed 97,680 characters, and when hiragana, katakana, and symbol blocks are included, the total number of characters usable in Japanese text reaches approximately 100,000.
 This complexity makes standardized formatting rules even more critical than in most other languages.

 | Symbol | Name | Usage | Example |